PetLabCo Logo

 unhealthy dog poop infographic with color meanings and tips for monitoring your dog's poop

-There’s more to a dog’s poop than normal poop vs. diarrhea.
-When monitoring your dog’s poop, you should be paying attention to the consistency, color, contents, and odor, in addition to how frequently your dog is eliminating.
-Read on to learn more details about signs of unhealthy dog poop.
+There’s more types of unhealthy dog poop than just diarrhea.
+You should be paying attention to the consistency, color, contents, and odor, in addition to how frequently your dog is eliminating.
+Read on to learn more details about the most common signs of unhealthy dog poop.

 Recall that your dog’s poop should be firm enough to maintain its shape.
-When it comes to the consistency of your dog’s poop, consider the following:
+If your dog’s poop is unhealthy, the consistency may be:

 Soft / mushy poop: Soft dog poop or mushy dog poop could indicate that your dog isn’t getting enough fiber, that they have a food intolerance, or are stressed.
 Some health conditions, such as gastrointestinal parasites, can also cause soft dog stool.